-At the approved border inspection posts, after pre-notification to the FASFC, animal by-products for non-human consumption (NHC) are subjected to the checks included in Directive 97/78 and Regulation 136/2004.
+At the approved border control, after pre-notification to the FASFC, animal by-products for non-human consumption (NHC) are subjected to the checks included in Regulation (EU) 2017/625.

 There is a comprehensive body of Community legislation in place, which deals with veterinary border control.